ynncstslv/certifications/README.md

-# Certificate Repository
+# Certificates

 This repository serves as a storage space for my certifications from various organizations and institutions.

-## Certificates

 Feel free to click on the links bellow to view the respective certificates.

 ### Coderhouse